Gatineau: Crime

 Ottawa and Gatineau have some of the lowest crime rates in Canada.
 In 2022, the national crime rate in Canada increased by 5% to 5,668 crimes per 100,000 people.

 With a crime rate of 4,019 crimes per 100,000 people, Ottawa ranks 27th out of 35 cities in Canada.
 Gatineau is the 28th most dangerous city in Canada, with a crime rate of 3,737 crimes per 100,000 people.

 Infrastructure

 The Gatineau-Ottawa Executive Airport is Gatineau's municipal airport, capable of handling small jets.
 There are Canada customs facilities for aircraft coming from outside Canada, a car rental counter and a restaurant.
 The airport has a few regularly scheduled flights to points within Quebec; however, most residents of Gatineau use the nearby Ottawa Macdonald–Cartier International Airport or travel to Montréal–Pierre Elliott Trudeau International Airport in Montreal.

 Public transport

 Ottawa and Gatineau have two distinct bus-based public transit systems with different fare structures, OC Transpo and the Société de transport de l'Outaouais.
 Tickets are not interchangeable between the two, however passes and transfers from one system to the other do not require payment of a surcharge on any routes.
-There is a proposed LRT system that would connect Gatineau to Bayview and Rideau Centre Stations in Ottawa.
+There is a proposed tramway system that would connect Gatineau to Bayview and Rideau Centre Stations in Ottawa.